matinfo/cmsplugin-socialsharekit/README.rst

 - Ready to add it to any PlaceholderField.
 Recommended in **static** placeholder.
 - Possibility to add multi time on a page
-- Buttons ordering easy by drag & drop
 - Choice which button you want
+- Buttons ordering by drag & drop
+- Easy customise position, and look & feel

 Library of decent and good looking CSS/JavaScript social sharing icons, buttons and popups.
 Using OpenGraph and Twitter meta tags for generating social popup content.